theupdateframework/taps/candidate-tuf-versions.md

 metadata from previous TUF specification versions.
 These functions allow a client to maintain old versions of the specification while still supporting the most recent version.

+The top level TUF metadata (root, snapshot, timestamp, and top-level targets) used to install an update should all implement the same TUF specification version.
+A specification change may rely on more than one metadata file (for example a change in the signing process would affect all metadata types), so using the same specification version for top level metadata allows for these large changes to the specification.
+However, delegated targets may not be managed by the same parties as the top level metadata.
+For this reason, this TAP allows clients to use a different TUF specification version for delegated targets.
+This compromise allows TUF specification changes to affect multiple metadata files while allowing flexibility in how repositories and delegations are managed.

+So, during the course of an update a client could use 4.0.0_parse_root, 4.0.0_parse_snapshot, 4.0.0_parse_timestamp, 4.0.0_parse_targets, 4.0.0_parse_delegation, and 3.0.0_parse_delegation.

 # Specification